Cognitive Reframing: How To See Things From A Different Angle

 • Catastrophizing: Anticipating that something terrible is going to happen without doing anything about it

-The four steps of cognitive reframing
+Four steps of cognitive reframing

 1) Write down the situation